adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 languagesystem DFLT dflt;
 ```

-must be specified explicitly; if not, this `languagesystem` will not be included
+must be specified explicitly; if not, this language system will not be included
 in the font.
 This `script`/`language` pair is special: it is used if a program
 cannot find a match in the font to the current writing script and language.
 If it is not in your font, then all the rules may be invisible to the program
 if your font does not have a match for the current script and language.
 It is strongly recommended to use the statement `languagesystem DFLT dflt;`.

-If the statement `languagesystem DFLT dflt;` is present, it must be the first of
+If the statement `languagesystem DFLT dflt;` is present, it must be the first
-the languagesystem statements.
-Any other language statements using the `DFLT`
+of the `languagesystem` statements.
+Any other `language` statements using the
-script tag must precede all other language statements.
+`DFLT` script tag must precede all other `language` statements.

-Please see example 1 in §[4.g](#4.g) below.
+Please see example 1 in §[4.h](#4.h) below.

 <a name="4.b.ii"></a>
 #### 4.b.ii. script and language